ManicodeSecurity/Defending-DevOps/Audit-Logs/README.md

 ### Task 2: Open Audit Logs in Stackdriver
-In the main navigation in GCP, navigate to `Stackdriver` -> `Logging` -> `Logs` Under the `Resources` drop-down select `Kubernetes Cluster` then the name of your cluster
+In the main navigation in GCP, click the "hamburger" icon (≡), and then navigate to `Stackdriver` -> `Logging` -> `Logs Viewer`.
+Under the `Resources` drop-down select `Kubernetes Cluster` then the name of your cluster

 Here you will see a list of audit events associated with your cluster.

 ### Task 3: Trigger an Event
 In Cloud Shell run a command that will trigger an audit event and inspect the event in Stackdriver.